 So, you’re thinking of adding a fur baby to your family?
 Exciting!
 You’ve probably spent loads of time debating what type of animal is right for you, and then even more time on deciding the all-important name (if they don’t have one already, of course).

 There is plenty to think about when taking on a dog or cat, and it can soon start to add up cost-wise.
-Before you head out to bring a new furry friend home, take some time to prepare your finances.
-While we can’t give you tips on how to help your new pet settle in, we can share a few tips to manage the expenses that come along with your new housemate.
+Before you head out to bring a new furry friend home, it's a good idea to take some time to prepare your finances.
+While we can’t give you tips on how to help your new pet settle in, we can share a few tips for managing the expenses that will come along with your new housemate.

 Costs to consider